stephanzwicknagl/skypewaddle/README.md

   - and more...
 - Results change dynamically depending on your timezone
 - An info page describing how to use the app and the story of how it came about
+- Download your results to share with your friends

 Tools used: